 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11322):

 A STA that responds to a BRP Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-428 (A-MPDU contents MPDUs in the control response context), except that only Compressed Beamforming And CQI frames shall be allowed in the A-MPDU; other frames shall not be allowed in the A-MPDU.
-The STA includes at least one Compressed Beamforming And CQI frame in the A-MPDU as defined in 27.6 (HE sounding protocol).
+The STA includes at least one Compressed Beamforming And CQI frame in the A-MPDU as defined in 27.6 (HE sounding protocol) if the AP allocates enough resources for the STA to include the frame in the A-MPDU; otherwise the STA is not required to include the frame(#11322).

+NOTE—It is not always possible to fragment HE compressed beamforming feedback (see 27.6.4 (Rules for generating segmented feedback)).
+If the length is insufficient to contain the HE compressed beamforming feedback requested by a BRP Trigger frame, no feedback is sent.(#11322)

 A STA that responds to an MU BAR Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-428 (A-MPDU contents MPDUs in the control response context).
 The STA includes either a BlockAck frame or a Multi-STA BlockAck frame in the A-MPDU as defined in 27.4 (HE block acknowledgement procedure).

 A STA that responds to a GCR MU BAR Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-428 (A-MPDU contents MPDUs in the control response context).
 The STA includes a GCR BlockAck frame in the A-MPDU as defined in 10.24.10 (GCR and GLK-GCR block ack).